 He was Portuguese Brazilian, with a touch of Indian, and appeared to be about fifty years old, plus or minus a handful of years.
 Making him look older was a short beard, more gray than black, and his leathery skin broiled by the sun.
-Shaving off the years was the energy he had for his task, his quick hands tugging decisively on the line as he made his knots.
-He was shorter than Mamede by a couple of inches but had extra long arms that were covered with thick dark hair.
-The image on his T-shirt was faded but still legible: a blond surfer riding the face of a huge wave.
-“ON THE LINE,” the caption shouted out in English.
-For a fleeting moment I saw myself on that same wave, but I was shouting something altogether different.
+Shaving off time was the energy he had for his task, his hands quickly tugging on the line as he made his knots.
+He was shorter than Mamede by a couple of inches but had extra long arms that were covered with dark hair.
+The image on his T-shirt was faded but still legible: a blond surfer screaming down the face of a monster wave.
+“ON THE LINE,” the caption read in English.
+For a fleeting moment I saw myself riding that same wave, though I was screaming something altogether different.

-While he worked João muttered to himself as if reciting from a manual.
+While he worked he muttered to himself as if reciting from a manual.
 He must have realized I was watching him because he stopped suddenly and raised his head.
-Locking his eyes to mine he switched on a grin and called over the deck, “You are coming with us!”
+Locking his eyes to mine he switched on a grin and called over the deck, “You are coming with us.”

 “YOU ARE COMING WITH US,” he repeated slowly, as if talking to an idiot.